 International, national and regional environment

-The first section of the document ‘Situación económica y perspectivas de las provincias de Castilla y León’ covers the international and national economic context, and the main features of the recent evolution of the regional economy, information included in the report ‘Previsiones Económicas de Castilla y León’, published on 16 April.
+The first section of the document ‘Situación económica y perspectivas de las provincias de Castilla y Leon’ covers the international and national economic backdrop and the main features of the recent evolution of the regional economy, information included in the report ‘Previsiones Económicas de Castilla y León’, published on 29 October.